Tobii Eye Tracker 5 Review

 After watching several videos, as many do, I was compelled to give Tobii 5 Head and Eye tracker a try and this is where my disappointment sets in.
 My first challenge was attaching this to my monitor - the instructions call for attaching a self-sticking metallic bar to the bottom of the monitor and then attach the Tobii (*The Tobii uses magnets) my first challenge was I use a Fanatec DD2 Direct Drive that almost rests at the bottom of the monitor so I elected/had to attach the Tobii on the middle of the lower bezel using the supplied metal sticky bars.
 Calibration worked fine in this position without any problems.
 Calibration of the Tobii was quick and painless - Tobii got that part nailed.
 However, after a few days of use, the "sticky" tape gave way and the Tobii fell off the monitor.
 I re-applied using some Gorilla tape, aka duck tape.
 Thus the mounting Tobii calls for is hit or miss, most monitors, and game rooms become hot, and the glue will in most cases give way to the weight of the tracker, not a good thing when you are on the last lap of one of your best races.

 I found nothing amazing about the Tobii device especially if you are using a triple monitor setup.
-In fact, Tobii's eye-tracking support will not work with Windows eye-control with a triple monitor arrangement, the Windows message is no supported device connected.
+In fact, Tobii's eye-tracking support will not work with Windows eye-control with multiple monitor arrangement, the Windows message is no supported device connected.
 I run Windows 10 64bit 2004 version (the latest version) - and guess what?
 When I attempt to enable eye control for windows 10 windows states I don't have a supported device and this is after I uninstalled and reinstalled my Tobii drivers, this is because Tobii does not support more than one monitor.
 Thus, any benefit other than gaming is lost if you have more than one monitor.